12 Lovely Afternoon Teas In London To ‘Jam’ Into Your Diary

 You’ll find this Charlie and the Chocolate Factory tea at One Aldwych, Covent Garden, WC2B 4BZ and you can book a table here.

 It really doesn’t get any more British than gin and afternoon tea on a red double decker bus.
 (Unless you invited the Queen, perhaps).
 Jump on board, sip on free (yes, free) cocktails from Hayman’s Gin and tuck into B Bakery’s gin-infused bakes.
 The vintage Routemaster bus will drive past some of London’s most iconic landmarks, so you can get away with calling it a ‘cultural’ outing, even if you’re only in it for the gin.
-Every passenger will get a free goodie bag full of sweet and junipery treats to take home, as well as some slightly tipsy memories of That Time I Got Pissed On A Bus And It Was Actually Considered Classy.
-This one costs £46 Monday to Friday and £49 on weekends.
+Get ready to make some slightly tipsy memories of That Time I Got Pissed On A Bus And It Was Actually Considered Classy.
+Prices start at £55.

-The bus departs from Victoria Coach Station at 17:30 and lasts around 90 minutes.
+The bus departs from Victoria Coach Station and lasts around 90 minutes.
 Find out more and get your tickets here.

 You’ll find the conservatory at Silk St, Barbican, EC2Y 8DS and you can book your places for the afternoon tea here.

-Chef Marcus Eaves and pastry chef Julienne Philippe have focused on London’s finest ingredients and highlighted them beautifully in their new London Afternoon Tea menu.
-We recommend the Southwark sandwich, balanced with spices from Borough Market and the Putney, which is based around Cadbury’s Crunchie bar.
+Executive chef Marcus Eaves and group pastry chef Julien Philippe have focused on London’s finest ingredients and highlighted them beautifully in their new London Afternoon Tea menu.
+We recommend the duck egg and truffle mayonnaise sandwich, which pairs pretty perfectly with those views of the city.
 This one costs £38 per person.

 You’ll find the London Afternoon Tea at Level 32, The Shard, 31 St. Thomas Street, SE1 9RY.
 Find out how to book here.